DeKalb County, Tennessee

 The 13th Judicial District has established Local Rules for its courts.
 These rules govern issues such as issuing subpoenas, setting a case for trial, etc. A copy of the Local Rules for Circuit Court can be found here.

 During the 2011-2012 reporting period, only 12 tort cases (claims for injury or death) were filed in DeKalb County and none of those cases went to trial.
 For 2012-2013, there were 19 tort cases filed in DeKalb County, but again no tort cases went to trial.
 For 2013-2014, 26 tort cases were filed in DeKalb County but yet again none went to trial.
 In 2014-2015, 19 tort cases were filed and none were tried.
 In 2015-2016, 19 tort cases were filed, and for the 6th straight year, none were tried.
 In 2016-2017, 20 tort cases were filed and there was one non-jury trial.
 The injury victim lost that trial.
 For 2017-2018, 20 cases were again filed and there was one trial by jury.
 The injury victim lost again.
 For 2018-2019, 18 tort cases were filed and none went to trial.
+The last year referenced for this data is the 2018-2019 reporting period.

 Contact Us Today